jrroosevelt/VS2PCG/VS2PCG_glossary.md

 In tournament play, you're only allowed to search for and fail to find a character with this keyword once.
 After that you're just shuffling your deck for free and it is frowned upon.

+# Discard
+Taking a card from your hand and putting it into your KO pile.

 # Dodge
 This character cannot be Range attacked